Protegrity-Developer-Edition/protegrity-developer-python/tests/e2e/README.md

-# 🧪 End-to-End Test Suite for Protegrity Developer Edition 0.9.0 using Pytest-BDD
+# 🧪 End-to-End Test Suite for Protegrity Developer Python using Pytest-BDD

 This repository contains end-to-end (E2E) tests written using **pytest** with BDD-style scenarios.
 All tests are located in the `e2e/` directory.